-(1) The market value is based on the closing price of the Company's Common Stock of \$44.91 per share as of December 29, 2017 (the last trading day of the year).
+(1) The market value is based on the closing price of the Company's Common Stock of \$48.43 per share as of December 31, 2018.

-(2) Performance share awards vest on the third anniversary of the date of grant, provided that certain performance goals have been met at the end of the three year measuring period.
+(2) Performance share awards vest on the third anniversary of the date of grant, provided that certain performance goals have been met at the end of the three-year measuring period.
 Please refer to "Compensation Discussion and Analysis" above for additional information regarding equity awards granted under our 2016 Omnibus Incentive Plan.